frederic-perez/AmE-dictionary/data/dictionary.md

 __valiant<sup>2</sup>__ _n_ :two::hammer:
 __valkyrie__ _n_ Any of the female attendants of Odin, figures said to guide fallen warriors from the battlefield to Valhalla.
 __valuable__ _n_ :astonished:
+__valuate__ _v_ Evaluate or estimate the nature, quality, ability, extent, or significance of. _Syn_ appraise, assess, measure _The jewelry must be valuated by a professional before the marital assets can be divided._
 __valued-added__
 __vamping__ :two::hammer:
 __vampire squid__